 , these are common proteins which can cause oral allergy type symptoms across multiple groups of foods.

-Vig r 2 is a a vicilin protein.
+The protein most likely to cause serious allergic reactions is a a vicilin protein.
 Vicilin

 Mung bean allergy has been associated with Pollen Food Allergy Syndrome